 - ½ cup raspberry jam

-- Sand dries + butter together: add in the butter in a few chunks with your mixer on low speed.
-Sand the ingredients together by allowing them to continually mix on low until the mixture resembles a wet sand - this can take 3-4 minutes and you may need to scrape the bowl once or twice to make sure everything mixes in properly.
+- Sand dries + butter together: add in the butter, one tablespoon slice at a time, with your mixer on low speed.
+Sand the ingredients together by allowing them to continually mix on low until the mixture resembles a wet sand - this can take up to 5 minutes depending on your mixer, and you may need to scrape the bowl once or twice to make sure everything mixes in properly.
 (Don’t walk away from the mixer or turn up the speed because this mixture will make a full dough if you don’t stop it soon enough!)

 - Beat in yolks: add in the egg yolks and vanilla and beat again on low speed just until a smooth dough forms.
-(Do not overmix or your cookies might end up tough and we want to have that nice, tender texture.)
+(Do not overmix or your cookies might end up tough, not tender.)

-- Roll and cut: roll dough out (yes, immediately, there’s no chilling here!) to about ⅛” on a well-floured surface.
-Cut out your desired shapes in pairs (we love hearts for this occasion!) as each sandwich cookie will need a matching top and bottom.
-For each of the tops, also use a smaller cookie cutter (about half the size of the bigger one) to cut a hole in the center of the top cookie that the jam will show through (the back end of a pastry tip works as a mini cutter as well).
-Place the solid bottoms on the prepared baking sheets at least 2” apart and set tops to the side momentarily.
+- Roll and cut: once dough has firmed up a bit, roll it out to about ⅛” on a well-floured surface.
+Cut out your desired shapes in pairs (I used a 2" fluted round cutter) as each sandwich cookie will need a matching top and bottom.
+For each of the tops, also use a smaller cookie cutter (I used a mini ¾” heart*) to cut a hole in the center of the top cookie that the jam will show through.
+Place the solid bottoms on the prepared baking sheets at least 2” apart, and set the tops to the side momentarily.

-- Fill and stack: drop 1 teaspoon of jam on each bottom cookie (definitely err on the side of less jam as it’ll spread out more than you think, and you can always add extra if you need it).
-Using an offset spatula, the back of a spoon, or a dinner knife, carefully spread the jam out into an even layer, leaving a ¼” border around the edge of your cookie.
-Add a top cookie over each jammy bottom, ensuring the jam has been spread to cover the full area of the hole in the top cookie.
+- Fill and stack: drop or pipe (using a jam-filled pastry bag) 1 scant teaspoon of jam on each bottom cookie (definitely err on the side of less jam as it’ll spread out more than you think, and you can always add extra if you need to).
+Using lightly dampened fingertips, carefully pat down/spread the jam out into an even layer, leaving at least a ¼” border around the edge of your cookie.
+Place a top cookie on each jammy bottom, ensuring the jam has been spread to cover the full area of the hole in the top cookie.

-- Bake ‘em: bake for 10-12 minutes, just until there’s a golden-brown edge on the top cookies and the jam has started bubbling.
+- Bake ‘em: bake for 10-12 minutes, just until there’s a golden-brown edge on the top cookies, the bottoms are golden-brown, and the jam has started bubbling.

 I hope you and your loved ones enjoy this recipe and when you give these a try, please share (literally and electronically!) and tag me on Instagram or Facebook @mint.and.mallow.kitchen so I can see all your amazing sweets and help you with any baking conundrums that come up!